 You need:

-• A Whisky tumbler or Gin Tonic glass
+• A Whisky tumbler or a specific Gin Tonic glass

 • Two shots of Espresso